AusDTO/gov-au-ui-kit/README.md

 ## Using the UI framework

+Temporary compiled CSS URL: http://content-style-guide.apps.staging.digital.gov.au/scss/styleguide.css

+This version of the CSS has not yet been cleaned up fully.
+It also needs to be abstracted out of the content guide.

+### Future

-You can use the framework in one of two ways:
+You will be able to the framework in one of two ways:

 1. by inserting the compiled CSS into the HTML `head` of your project's app or website
 2. by downloading the SCSS partials and integrating them into your codebase.